 The Mason Core begins in a student's first year at Mason, starting with the Foundation-level courses.
 Students typically proceed to the Integration-level courses in their junior year.
-Academic advisors assist students in selecting the Core courses needed, making working with an advisor incredibly significant in creating the best possible Core experience.
+Academic advisors assist students in selecting the Core courses needed, which makes working with an advisor important to create the best possible Core experience.
 It is critical that students continue to meet with their academic advisor as they continue toward graduation.